Dolly Castro Pops Out Of Sheer Black Dress

 “No thanks again,” responded Dolly.

 With that being said, it’s also worth noting that the model completed her look with sleek styling.
-Dolly wore her hair down in a middle part, and curled the bottom of her hair.
-She sported glossy, dark lipstick and very heavy, purple eyeshadow.
+Dolly wore her hair down in a middle part, and curled at the bottom.
+She sported glossy dark lipstick and very heavy purple eyeshadow.
 She smiled widely in the shot, which was geotagged in Orange County, California.

 The model completed her look with a pair of Saint Laurent heels.

 Behind Castro, you could see a large, white-framed mirror.
-Plus, she stood in front of a wardrobe rack, with a row of colorful jackets.
+Plus, she stood in front of a wardrobe rack, stuffed with a row of colorful jackets.

 View this post on Instagram